metamorph-inc/openmeta-vahana/README.md

 ### Documentation
 For additional information regarding the OpenMETA toolset, please consult the [documentation](http://docs.metamorphsoftware.com/doc/index.html).

-Quick links:
+**Quick links**
-TODO: Add some quick links here / or scrap the Quick links section entirely
+TODO Add some quick links here / or scrap the Quick links section entirely
----

 ## Future Plans and Improvements to Vahana Configuration Trade Study
 Since we were able to produce similar trends to those in the Vahana Configuration Trade Study using OpenMETA, we wanted to explore ways in which to improve on the Trade Study's results.
 Outside of exercising the OpenMETA toolset, there was little reason to recreate the Vahana Configuration Trade Study - it had already served its purpose and Airbus had already progressed to the next stage in the design process.
 Therefore, our next goal was to see how we could improve the Trade Study's model and provide more detailed anaylsis for design purposes.